plovanpete/dealicious/README.md

 ## How to allow your HTML Website onto Django!
 Now that we created an app, we may begin with making a website!

-This is optional, but I would recommend creating a directory for your html either by using the cmd "mkdir (Insert Name Here)" or adding a new folder!
+This is needed, so you must create a directory for your html either by using the cmd "mkdir (Insert Name Here)" or adding a new folder! (inside the apps folder)

 Afterwards, create an html file, with once again, either by using the cmd "echo (Insert message here) > (Insert Name Here).html to create an html file, or you could just completely create and convert a file by using an IDE to create one for you!